axypro/crontab/doc/Crontab.md

 Or `$crontab->save(false)` write to crontab only default user (`git` in the example).

+The method returns TRUE if the crontab has been modified.

 ## List

 Or, you can simply print all the tasks to the console.